isomerpages/mlaw-corp/_covid19/02-C-OTPs-and-S-and-P-agreements.md

 **11. My OTP is about to expire.
 I cannot make the payment due because of COVID-19.
 I no longer want to exercise the option, and am afraid that I will lose all of my booking fee.
 What should I do to seek relief under the Act?**

 *	First, you should serve the developer with a Notification for Relief, as explained further at <a href="#q3">FAQ(3)</a>.
-Once you have served a Notification for Relief, the developer will not be able to forfeit any part of your booking fee on or before <a href="#31Decnote">31 December 2020</a>.
+Once you have served a Notification for Relief, the developer will not be able to forfeit any part of your booking fee on or before <a href="#31Decnote">31 March 2021</a>.

 *	Next, you should discuss with the developer to reach a mutually acceptable solution on dealing with the booking fee.